dashkite/joy/docs/reference/function/stack.md

 # stack

-_Function_

-Returns a function that passes its arguments to the given function as an array.
+_Function_ &bull; Returns a function that passes its arguments to the given function as an array.

 <pre><code>stack function &rarr; function</code></pre>
 <br>